pahud/eks-spot/README.md

-`eks-spot-blocks` is a JSII construct library for AWS CDK to provison Amazon EKS cluster with `EC2 Spot Blocks` for defined workloads and helps you benefit from ensured availability and considerable price reduction for your kubernetes workload.
+`eks-spot-blocks` is a JSII construct library for AWS CDK to provison Amazon EKS cluster with `EC2 Spot Blocks` for defined workloads with the advantages of ensured availability and considerable price reduction for your kubernetes workload.

 ![](images/pahud_eks-spot2.svg)